 We were incorporated pursuant to the laws of the Netherlands as Centogene B.V. on October 11, 2018 to become a holding company for Centogene AG.
 Pursuant to the terms of a corporate reorganization that will be completed prior to the closing of this offering, all of the equity interests in Centogene AG will be exchanged for newly issued common shares of Centogene B.V. and, as a result, Centogene AG will become a wholly owned subsidiary of Centogene B.V. and the current shareholders of Centogene AG will become the shareholders of Centogene B.V.
 Prior to the closing of this offering, we intend to convert from Centogene B.V. into Centogene N.V.
-As part of the corporate reorganization, we will take steps to convert Centogene AG into a limited liability company GmbH under German law.
+In connection with the corporate reorganization, Centogene AG will take initial steps of its conversion into a GmbH under German law.
+However, such transformation will only be completed following the consummation of the offering.
 See "Corporate Reorganization."